gcallah/hambone/chaps/chap2.md

 "Honest?"

-"In this old rotten world, ain't one man in ten thousand be honest."
+"In this rotten old world, ain't one man in ten thousand be honest."

 "True dat."

 "Ain't you got a daughter?"

-Winthrop's eyes widen, and he nodded.
+Winthrop's eyes widened, and he nodded.

 "Yeah, you know I got a daughter."

 "You gotta keep her close at home.
-Otherwise some gangster come along and knock her up."
+Otherwise some rounder come along and knock her up."

 The office door opened, and Thaddeus and Alastair re-entered.

 Thaddeus said, "Yo, Hampton, we been looking all over town for you."

-Alastair looks at Winthrop and said, "Hey Winthrop, we gotta have a word with our boy here.
+Alastair looked at Winthrop and said, "Hey Winthrop, we gotta have a word with our boy here.
 You alright leaving us alone for a bit?"

-"Sure thing."
+"Sure nuff."
 Winhtrop leaned in close to Alastair, whispering, "He gone a bit crazy.
 But be careful: he crazy like a fox."
 He then walked out of the office.

 Thaddeus and Alastair remained standing in front of Hampton.
 He asked them, "What up, my brothers?"